taniaortiz0/taniaortiz0/README.md

 #### Keynotes:

-• Created a 45-page APA formatted research paper called Data Collection of Radargrams and Image Processing using Python.
+• Created an APA formatted research paper called Data Collection of Radargrams and Image Processing using Python.

-• The APA formatted research paper contains radar stratigraphy and glaciology terminology, literature reviews, methods, results, discussion, conclusion, references, and an appendix.
+• Will only provide script for the Geospatial Data as I did other tasks that were being assigned by the organization.

 •	Gathered NetCDF4 files (scientific data) and was imaged processed by using Python and its libraries.